mc-wut/mc-wut.github.io/_portfolio/portfolio-3.md

 As you can see the classifier's confidence score is included in the results spreadsheet, and chunks of the text that were classified as not Boetie are highlighted.

-## Steps for Reproduction
-To reproduce results, use the dockerfile provided and run main.py.
-It will generate a file called '{currentdatetime}_dugmore.csv' to the outputs directory.
-That will contain predictions and confidence scores for each chunk of the novel.

-## Proposal for Future Improvments
+## Possibilities for Future Improvements
-The current interation of the Dugmore Detector has a number of limitations.
+The current iteration of the Dugmore Detector has a number of limitations.
 Firstly it's quite opaque, the only insight we get into the classification is confidence scores.
 Secondly the text is chunked by word rather than sentence or paragraph.
 This is probably not ideal for a text that may have multiple authors.

 One improvement would be breaking the training data into sentences or groups of sentences.
-I might use ntlk's sent tokenizer to do that in future iterations of the project.
+I might use NLTK's sent tokenizer to do that in future iterations of the project.
 It could also be very interesting to approach the sentences like windows in an n_gram, and see how different the results for overlapping sentences is.

-Another possible avenue for improvment (as mentioned above) would be raising the threshold for positive identification.
-Our mean confidence score for false postivie was 0.604 so that would be a good place to start.
+Another possible avenue for improvement (as mentioned above) would be raising the threshold for positive identification.
+Our mean confidence score for false positive was 0.604 so that would be a good place to start.

 A massive improvement would then be to attempt an implementation of something like AD-HOMINEM like discussed above.
 Generating a heatmap of the entire text that displays which words, sentences, and phrases are given the most weight in classification and sharing that with academics well versed in the topic would be interesting in the least and hopefully helpful.